Mingyuan03/tp/docs/UserGuide.md

 ## Known issues

 ### UI Issues
-1. **Multiple Window Usage:** When using multiple screens, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+1. **Multiple Window Usages:** When using multiple screens, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **Minimizing the Help Window:** If you minimize the Help Window and then run the `help` command again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **Text Truncation in Display:** Long text entries may be truncated with "..." when the application window isn't wide enough.
 You may not be able to see the complete information for some fields.
 4. **Viewport Issues:** Parts of the application may be cut off at smaller window sizes, including the default size at first startup.
 We have included a minimum viewport size for most devices, however in the case where your device is unable to support this viewport, then you may run into unexpected UI issues as mentioned before.
 5. **Oversized Messages:** Some success and error messages may be too long to read easily in the current application.
-6. **Inconsistent Casing:** TalentMatch automatically capitalises the case-insensitive fields, which could result in weird capitalisation in some cases.
+6. **Inconsistent Casing:** TalentMatch automatically capitalizes the case-insensitive fields, which could result in weird capitalization in some cases.

 ### Data Storage Issues
 6. **Storage File Synchronization:** The application generates two storage files: applicationsmanager.json and addressbook.json.
 Both files contain information related to persons and jobs.
 If you make changes to persons or jobs in one file, you MUST replicate these changes in the other file.
 Failure to synchronize these files will result in data mismatches when the application loads, leading to undefined application behavior.
 7. **Command Syntax Sensitivity:** Any non-adherence to the case sensitivity and input validation rules given in the command descriptions may cause unexpected errors.
 You should read through and follow these case sensitivity and input validation rules carefully.
-8. **Multiple Instance Conflict:** Running multiple instances of the application simultaneously can corrupt your data files.
+8. **Multiple Instance Conflicts:** Running multiple instances of the application simultaneously can corrupt your data files.
 You should only run one instance of TalentMatch at a time.
 Close any existing instance before opening a new one.
 9. **Skill Storage Limitation:** Adding skills that are more than 1 word long will result in an error.
 You can concatenate the skill into a single word before adding them as a compromise.

 --------------------------------------------------------------------------------------------------------------------